-- Check that the combustion parameters are in the suggested limits. - Then, adjust the combustion values by setting the "fuel/air" ratio" curvepoints (see the LMV5.. related manual). - Set, now, the low flame output, in order to avoid the low flame output increasing too much or that the flues temperature gets too low to cause condensation in the chimney.
+- Then, adjust the combustion values by setting the "gas/air" ratio" curvepoints (see the LMV5.. related manual). - Set, now, the low flame output, in order to avoid the low flame output increasing too much or that the flues temperature gets too low to cause condensation in the chimney.